 Can I use freshly ground coffee in my Nespresso Machine?

-Yes you can, if you buy reusable metal pods that you fill with your own choice of coffee.
+Yes you can, if you buy Reusable Nespresso Capsules.You can fill them with your own choice of coffee.
 There are many different options online for different models, so check the compatibility before buying.

 How can I do Latte Art?

-The most asked question by the the home barista.
+The most frequently asked question by the the home barista.
 I am yet to meet someone who does not like latte art.
+Latte art requires silky textured milk and a steady hand.
+Variables to control include temperature, jug size, quantity of milk, type of milk, cup size, then finally design.

 I am Yasmin, I have spent over 10,000 hours immersed in the coffee world.
-I have trained with some of the best World Barista Champions.
+I have trained with some of the top World Barista Champions.
 I like watching competitions and slurping at coffee cupping's.
 I have used some seriously expensive coffee gadgets through my coffee years.
-I ran a cafe in London.
-Now I am a mum to a toddler, and my barista world is now in my home kitchen.
-My morning coffee is my luxury moment for the day.
-I see it as my self care routine, making it with precision and passion.
+I managed a cafe in London.
+Currently I am a mum to a very active toddler, and my barista world is now at home or Insta.
+My morning coffee is my saving grace for the day.
+I see it as part of my essential self care routine, making it with joy and passion.